Beuth-Erdelt/DBMS-Benchmarker/README.md

 * [BenchBase](https://github.com/cmu-db/benchbase) - successor of OLTPBench

+## Contributing, Bug Reports

+If you have any question or found a bug, please report them to our [Github issue tracker](https://github.com/Beuth-Erdelt/DBMS-Benchmarker/issues).
+In any bug report, please let us know:

+* Which operating system and hardware (32 bit or 64 bit) you are using
+* Python version
+* DBMSBenchmarker version (or git commit/date)
+* DBMS you are connecting to
+* Traceback that occurs (the full error message)

+We are always looking for people interested in helping with code development, documentation writing, technical administration, and whatever else comes up.
+If you wish to contribute, please first read the contribution section in the documentation.

 ## Benchmarking in a Kubernetes Cloud

 This module can serve as the **query executor** [2] and **evaluator** [1] for distributed parallel benchmarking experiments in a Kubernetes Cloud, see the [orchestrator](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager) for more details.